Groundlens

 Enables hallucination detection for AI assistants by providing tools to assess whether responses are grounded in source material or follow grounded patterns.

-MCP server for groundlens — LLM hallucination detection for Claude Desktop, Cursor, Windsurf, and any MCP-compatible client.
-No second LLM.
-Deterministic.
+MCP server for groundlens — a deterministic first-stage grounding check for Claude Desktop, Cursor, Windsurf, and any MCP-compatible client.
+It checks whether an answer was drawn from its source, in milliseconds, with no model in the scoring path.
 Same inputs → same scores, every time.

 Adds three tools to your AI assistant: